-Although exact duties and responsibilities will vary from role to role and between radio, television and the internet, broadcast journalists will generally be involved in many of the following duties:
+Although exact duties and responsibilities vary from role to role and between radio, television and the internet, as a broadcast journalist you'll be involved in many of the following duties:

-- collaborating with the editor to put together the completed programme or item;
+- collaborating with the editor to put together the completed item

-- developing and maintaining local contacts and assuming a public relations role;
+- developing and maintaining local contacts, assuming a public relations role

 - understanding and complying with media law and industry codes of conduct.

-- Starting salaries vary significantly between local and national broadcasters but can range from around £16,000 to £24,000.
+- Starting salaries vary significantly between local and national broadcasters, but can range from around £15,000 to £24,000.

-Wages differ widely depending on the employer and the location.
+Wages differ depending on the employer and the location.

 Pay tends to be higher in television than radio.
 Independent local radio posts tend to offer the lowest starting salaries.